zeruhur/plerion/016_acknowledgements.md

 # Acknowledgements
 Plerion is based on the **Cairn SRD** by Yochai Gal (release under CC BY-SA 4.0 license) and **Spacer** (CC BY 4.0) by Paul Umbers.

-Cover has been designed using resources from Freepik.com
+Some art has been designed using resources from Freepik.com
+Other sources are pixabay.com, maxpixels.net and pxfuel.com (no attribution art)

 A huge thanks to:
 - Marc Miller: for *Traveller*.